sharmalab/tcia_swagger/README.md

 # TCIA Swagger API Definitions

-TCIA Swagger API definitions were created by using the Swagger Inspector and SwaggerHub.
+TCIA Swagger API definitions were created using the Swagger Inspector and SwaggerHub.

 The steps followed:

-Run the REST end point in Swagger Inspector.
+Run the REST endpoint in Swagger Inspector.

 Create Open API Definition by "Go to SwaggerHub" and Import OpenAPI.